iotexproject/iotex-core/README.md

 <a href="https://iotex.io/"><img src="logo/IoTeX.png" height="200px"/></a>

-Welcome to the official Go implementation of IoTeX protocol!
-IoTeX is building the next generation of the decentralized blockchain protocol for powering real-world information marketplace in a decentralized-yet-scalable way.
-Refer to IoTeX [whitepaper](https://iotex.io/research/) for details.

 <a href="https://iotex.io/devdiscord" target="_blank">
   <img src="https://github.com/iotexproject/halogrants/blob/880eea4af074b082a75608c7376bd7a8eaa1ac21/img/btn-discord.svg" height="36px">
 </a>

-#### New to IoTeX?
+## What is IoTeX?

-Please visit https://iotex.io official website or [IoTeX onboard pack](https://onboard.iotex.io/) to learn more about IoTeX network.
+IoTeX is the modular infrastructure for DePIN projects to deploy in full or integrate modules into existing frameworks.
+Please visit [IoTeX hompage](https://iotex.io) official website to learn more about IoTeX network.

+## What is DePIN?

+DePIN stands for Decentralized Physical Infrastructure Networks, a new approach to building and maintaining physical world infrastructure.
+This infrastructure can range from WiFi hotspots in wireless networks to solar-powered home batteries in energy networks.
+DePINs are developed in a decentralized manner by individuals and companies globally, making them accessible to everyone.
+In return, contributors receive financial compensation and an ownership stake in the network they’re building and the services they provide through token incentives.
+DePINs are enabled by widespread internet connectivity and advancements in blockchain infrastructure and cryptography.
+To learn more about DePIN, please visit [What is DePIN?](https://iotex.io/blog/what-are-decentralized-physical-infrastructure-networks-depin/).

+## Explore DePIN Projects?

+[DePIN Scan](https://depinscan.io/)  is the go-to explorer for DePIN projects.
+DePIN Scan tracks crypto token prices, real-time device data, and offers a variety of views for DePIN projects.

-#### Run a delegate?
+## Run a delegate?

 Please visit [IoTeX Delegate Manual](https://github.com/iotexproject/iotex-bootstrap) for detailed setup process.